BrinChuChu/Loki/README.md

 This repository is a capstone where I research and learn how to make malware with Python.

 More specifically, a trojan horse, which is a type of malware that diguises itself as something legitimate, but in reality, it is conducting malicous activity.
+This trojan uses sockets, os, and subprocess modules in Python.

 # To-Do List: